sidoh/esp8266_milight_hub/README.md

 ## Development

+This project is developed and built using [PlatformIO](https://platformio.org/).

 #### Running tests

+On-board unit tests are available using PlatformIO.
 Run unit tests with this command:

 ```
 pio test -e d1_mini
 ```

 substituting `d1_mini` for the environment of your choice.

+#### Running integration tests

+A remote integration test suite built using rspec is available under [`./test/remote`](test/remote).

 ## Acknowledgements